jkSwapnil/cs7641-assignment-1/README.md

 Assignment 1 of Machine Learning (CS7641).
 # CS7641 Assignment 1: Supervised Learning

-In this project, different machine learning algorithms are trained, validated, tested, and compared on two classifiction datasets
+In this project, different machine learning algorithms are trained, validated, tested, and compared on two classification datasets

 ## Project source code